 International applicants must also provide a certificate of finances (evidence of adequate financial resources in U.S. dollars) and must submit their transcripts for course-by-course evaluations, completed by an approved evaluator (found on our website) of all academic records.
 All international students whose native language is not English must demonstrate proficiency in the English language by taking either TOEFL, IELTS, or PTE Academic exams.
 A TOEFL composite score of 550 for the paper test, 213 for the computer-based, or 80 on the internet based test is strongly recommended for admission to the graduate school.1 Scores must be sent directly from the Educational Testing Service.
 An IELTS score of 6.5 or higher is strongly recommended for admission to the graduate school.2 Scores must be sent directly from IELTS.
 A PTE Academic score of 53 is recommended.
 Fairfield University's ETS code is 3390.
 TOEFL, IELTS, or PTE Academic testing may be waived for those international students who have earned an undergraduate or graduate degree from a regionally accredited U.S. college or university.
 International applications and supporting credentials must be submitted at least three months prior to the intended start date.

-The Graduate School of Education and Allied Professions requires 84 on the internet based test, with a minimum score of 21 in reading and 23 in writing.
+The School of Education and Human Development requires 84 on the internet based test, with a minimum score of 21 in reading and 23 in writing.

-For the IELTS, the Graduate School of Education and Allied Professions requires a score of 7.5 or higher for admission.
+For the IELTS, the School of Education and Human Development requires a score of 7.5 or higher for admission.